About the legislation

 Commitment to transparency

-The draft legislation includes mandatory requirements for the CDC to be transparent in its operations and advice.
+The legislation includes mandatory requirements for the CDC to be transparent in its operations and advice.

 This will: